Rangers vs. Mariners Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (4-3) for his 11th start of the season.
+- The Rangers will hand the ball to Nathan Eovaldi (7-2) for his 12th start of the season.

+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

+- Eovaldi has pitched five or more innings in 11 straight games and will look to extend that streak.

 |Opponent